46th (North Midland) Division

 The 46th (North Midland) Division was an infantry division of the British Army, part of the Territorial Force, that saw service in the First World War.
-At the outbreak of the war, the 46th Division was commanded by Major-General Hon.
-E.J.
-Montagu-Stuart-Wortley.
+At the outbreak of the war in 1914, the 46th Division was commanded by Major-General Hon.
+Hon.
+E. J. Montagu-Stuart-Wortley.
 Originally called the North Midland Division, it was redesignated as the 46th Division in May 1915.

 Formation

 The Territorial Force (TF) was formed on 1 April 1908 following the enactment of the Territorial and Reserve Forces Act 1907 (7 Edw.7, c.9) which combined and re-organised the old Volunteer Force, the Honourable Artillery Company and the Yeomanry.
 On formation, the TF contained 14 infantry divisions and 14 mounted yeomanry brigades.
 One of the divisions was the North Midland Division.

 The North Midland Division was created by combining two existing Volunteer Infantry brigades, the Staffordshire Brigade and the North Midland Brigade.
 The Staffordshire Brigade was composed of battalions of the South Staffordshire Regiment and the Prince of Wales's (North Staffordshire Regiment).
 The North Midland Brigade was split into two, one, the Lincoln and Leicester Brigade, composed of battalions of the Lincolnshire and Leicestershire Regiments, the other, the Nottinghamshire and Derbyshire Brigade, comprising the four TF battalions of the Nottinghamshire and Derbyshire Regiment (later the Sherwood Foresters).
 In peacetime, the divisional headquarters was in Lichfield.